Provisional Application for Patent

 Since June 8, 1995, the United States Patent and Trademark Office (USPTO) has offered inventors the option of filing a provisional application for patent which was designed to provide a lower-cost first patent filing in the United States and to give U.S. applicants parity with foreign applicants under the GATT Uruguay Round Agreements.

-A provisional application for patent is a U.S. national application for patent filed in the USPTO under 35 U.S.C. §111(b).
-It allows filing without a formal patent claim, oath or declaration.
+A provisional application for patent (provisional application) is a U.S. national application filed in the USPTO under 35 U.S.C. §111(b).
+A provisional application is not required to have a formal patent claim or an oath or declaration.
 Provisional applications also should not include any information disclosure (prior art) statement since provisional applications are not examined.
-A provisional application provides the means to establish an early effective filing date in a later filed non-provisional patent application filed under 35 U.S.C. §111(a).
+A provisional application provides the means to establish an early effective filing date in a later filed nonprovisional patent application filed under 35 U.S.C. §111(a).
 It also allows the term “Patent Pending” to be applied in connection with the description of the invention.

 PROVISIONAL APPLICATION FOR PATENT FILING DATE REQUIREMENTS

 A filing date will be accorded to a provisional application only when it contains a written description of the invention, complying with all requirements of 35 U.S.C. §112(a).